Waterproof vs. Water Resistant: A Traveler’s Guide to Rain Gear

 - Welded seams: Joined without stitching by using glue or conic bonding

 If your gear doesn’t have welded seams, it’s not truly waterproof, even if the fabric is waterproof.
-For example, the Outbreaker travel backpacks are made of waterproof sailcloth, but they are only water resistant, because the seams are stitched, not welded.
+For example, the Outbreaker Backpack is made of waterproof sailcloth but is only water resistant, because the seams are stitched, not welded.

 If you’re still not sure how waterproof your clothing, jackets, or bags are, look at the hydrostatic rating.
 Here’s what each waterproof rating means: